 Hear the Word of God to all who truly turn to him.
 Come to me, all who labor and are heavy laden, and I will give you rest.
 Matthew 11:28 God so loved the world, that he gave his only-begotten Son, that whoever believes in him should not perish but have eternal life.
 John 3:16 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners.
 1 Timothy 1:15 If anyone sins, we have an advocate with the Father, Jesus Christ the righteous.
 He is the propitiation for our sins, and not for ours only, but also for the sins of the whole world.
-1 John 2:1-2 The Peace (BCP page 131) Celebrant: The peace of the Lord be always with you.
+1 John 2:1-2 The Peace (BCP page 131 Celebrant: The peace of the Lord be always with you.
 People: And with your spirit.

-We are all sinful people.
-Here, in the Confession, we admit our wrongdoings and lay our sins at the feet of Jesus on the cross.
-In the Confession of Sin and Absolution, our sins, both individual and corporate, have been confessed, and we have been powerfully reassured of God's complete forgiveness through Jesus Christ.
-These verses of Scripture following the Absolution serve as a seal of assurance that for those who are truly penitent, the Lord has put away their sins.
-They are comforting in that they give us the strength to believe we are forgiven.
-The Comfortable Words come directly from the first Anglican Book of Common Prayer 1549 written by Thomas Cranmer and were included through German Lutheran influence.
 The Peace is a particularly good time to welcome visitors and newcomers.
 Please take a moment to extend God's peace to those around you.
 That peace, which the world cannot give, comes only through the forgiving of Jesus Christ.
 This peace is not rooted in our circumstances but in the presence, promise and power of God and Christ's redeeming work.

+We Give in Thanksgiving for God's Blessings

+The Offertory Song, seated

+Be Unto Your Name (Robin Mark)

-We Give in Thanksgiving for God's Blessings The Offertory Song, seated At the Cross (Love Ran Red) If you want to give an offering to Old St. Andrew's, you may scan this QR code
+If you want to give an offering to Old St. Andrew's, you may scan this OR code